What is Liquidation Preference?

 - (or) Converting into common shares and receiving their percentage ownership as their return

-The two most common types in venture capital (VC) are:
+The two most common types of liquidation preference structures in venture capital (VC) are:

 - Non-Participating Preference